radioactive/radioactive/README.md

 * An effort to fix a long standing problem at the level where it should be solved ( at the language core ), once and for all, so we can stop reinventing the wheel and focus on the next set of problems.

 Next generation UI frameworks can leverage Radiaoctive as their data-binding layer.
-Data source publishers can use Radioactive to make their offerings more powerful.
+Data source publishers can use Radioactive to provide a more user-friendly API.

-This is an API that the browser has been crying for for a long time.

 # Community